maizzle/maizzle.com/content/docs/tailwindcss.md

 }
 ```

-Unlike custom utility classes that you may add to `tailwind.config.js`, you would add that in a CSS file that is imported in your main `<style>` tag or through a `<link>` tag.
+Add that in a `<style>` tag or in a CSS file that you reference through a `<link>` tag.

-And that brings us to...
+The `@layer components` directive ensures that the `.button-danger` class is added to the `components` layer in Tailwind, which allows us to override it with a utility class if needed.

 ## CSS Files